XiaoxiaoSun0321/metric_learning_fMRI/README.md

 ## Usage

 Codes are provided in Jupyter notebook.
-Example data (AB)are also provided.
+Example data (from ABIDE-150) is also provided.

 ## Features

-- Feature 1: Description of feature 1.
+- Feature 1: step-by-step code to learn embeddings by using metric learning
-- Feature 2: Description of feature 2.
+- Feature 2: comparable result from embedding learned by using principle component analysis (PCA)
+- Feature 3: Umap visualization of the learned latent space (in lower dimension) learned from both methods

 ## Contributing